downingtim/Panalyze/README.md

 ## Dependencies

 Panalyze is based on the following tools and scripts.
-If you use the Docker version, this should not be an issue.
+These are packaged in  docker images.

-1. Esearch cand efetch
+1. Esearch and efetch
 2. Mafft
 3. RAxML
 4. R